 Tel +44 151 794 9020

+Word count excluding abstract, references, tables and figure – 5936

+Word count including abstract but excluding references, tables and figure - 5996

 Abstract

 Introduction: Peripheral artery disease (PAD) is a prevalent but underdiagnosed manifestation of atherosclerosis that has a worse prognosis than coronary artery disease.
 Patients with PAD are at heightened risk of both systemic cardiovascular adverse events, as well as limb-related morbidity.
 There is insufficient awareness of its clinical manifestations, including intermittent claudication and critical limb ischemia and of its risk of adverse cardiovascular and limb outcomes.